Yomguithereal/baobab-react/README.md

 # baobab-react

-This repository holds [baobab](https://github.com/Yomguithereal/baobab)'s [React](https://facebook.github.io/react/) integration.
+This repository is home to [baobab](https://github.com/Yomguithereal/baobab)'s [React](https://facebook.github.io/react/) integration.

 It aims at implementing a handful of popular React patterns so that anyone remain free to choose the one he wants rather than being imposed one by the library.

-Current implemented patterns being:
+Currently implemented patterns being:

 * [Mixins](#mixins)
 * [Higher Order Components](#higher-order-components)